 How to use baking soda to whiten teeth?

 It turns out that sodium bicarbonate (the other name for baking soda) is a mild abrasive that when mixed with equal parts water removes surface stains from teeth that will make it appear whiter.

 Some folks have taken it to the next level and claim that mixing it with strawberry or lemon can thoroughly clean teeth.

-Scientists have warned against using these recipes.
+But scientists have warned against using these recipes.
 A great example would be Dr. Oz’s mixture of strawberry and baking soda.
-This may not be safe because strawberry contains citric acid that could potentially erode teeth.
+It may not be safe because strawberry contains citric acid that could potentially erode teeth.

-Here's the bottom line, baking soda does not deep clean, it only removes surface stains.
+Here’s the bottom line; the baking soda cannot clean thoroughly; it only removes surface stains.